 SoFi High-Yield Savings Account

-The SoFi Checking and Savings Account offers up to 4.30% annual percentage rate (APY) for up to six months.
+The SoFi Checking and Savings Account offers up to 4.00% annual percentage rate (APY) for up to six months.4

-To get that rate, you’ll need to open a new SoFi Checking & Savings account and enroll in SoFi Plus by January 31, 2026.
+To get that rate, you’ll need to open a new SoFi Checking & Savings account and enroll in SoFi Plus (and pay the $10 SoFi Plus subscription every 30 days), or receive eligible direct deposits, or receive qualifying deposits of $5,000 every 31 days by March 30, 2026.

 SoFi’s high-yield savings account allows unlimited transactions each month, which isn’t always offered with savings accounts.
 SoFi also offers “vaults” that allow you to separate your money into savings categories, such as for a vacation or a car.